 "Enjoy the 'bright lights' of the tiny capital"

 The aptly named Gap may surprise those who have never heard of it.
-With only 42,000 inhabitants, the largest urban area in the Hautes-Alpes department, has a few surprises up it's sleeve.
+With about 45,000 inhabitants, the largest urban area in the Hautes-Alpes department has a few surprises up its sleeve.
 Whilst it is mainly the administrative capital for the department, it does offer visitors some decent urban entertainment options.

 The sportiest town in France 2013.

-Gap was voted the sportiest town in France, according to a survey by L'Equipe magazine.
+In 2013, Gap was voted the sportiest city in France, according to a survey by L'Equipe magazine.
 Roughly 50 % of the town's population are enlisted in sports teams, clubs and associations.
-Plus the town is host to major sporting events each year, such as the Monte Carlo Rally and the Tour de France.
+Plus, the town is host to major sporting events each year, such as the Monte Carlo Rally and the Tour de France.

-The public sporting facilities are great for visitors too, with a brand new ice rink a modern indoor and outdoor swimming pool, indoor climbing walls and several new fitness centres.
+The public sporting facilities are great for visitors too, with a brand new ice rink (the local "Rapaces" team are currently the best team in France!), a modern indoor and outdoor swimming pool, indoor climbing walls and several new fitness centres.

 Memories of Provence

-The town centre is made up largely pedestrian streets and winding alleyways.
+The town centre is made up largely of pedestrian streets and winding alleyways.
 It has several large attractive squares, ideal for eating out al fresco and soaking up the summer time buzz.
 The pastel coloured houses and historic stone buildings are reminiscent of the famous postcard towns of Provence.
-If you happen to be in Gap for the busy Saturday market, you will can sample all the greatest produce from nearby Provence as well as the local farms.
+If you happen to be in Gap for the busy Saturday morning market, you'll be able to sample all the greatest products from nearby Provence as well as the local farms.

 Nightlife and eating out.